Incorporate Strategic Planning

-- Offender jobs available
+- Incarcerated individual jobs available

-- Offender portfolio of accomplishments
+- Portfolio of accomplishments for incarcerated individuals

-- Offenders trained in soft-skill training programs
+- Incarcerated individuals trained in soft-skill training programs

-- Offenders receiving job readiness training
+- Incarcerated individuals receiving job readiness training

 - Job readiness assessments conducted

-- Offender referrals to business community
+- CI worker referrals to business community

-- Offenders retaining employment at 6 months
+- Incarcerated individuals retaining employment at 6 months

 - Earnings received at 6 months after entry into employment

-- Post release employment services
+- Post-release employment services